 Stunning blue eyes that would beautifully reflect the Zioneven summer sky snapped open and stared in horror as if he were shackled in a Proye dungeon with Efren approaching, wielding instruments of torture.

 Efren smiled reassuringly.
 Perhaps the young man had drunk more spirits than he was used to when he’d allowed Dru to coax him to Efren’s bed and couldn’t remember how he’d gotten here.
+But no, Dru would never bring him a man who was visibly drunk, so the man must be able to hold his liquor well even if it eventually affected his recall.

 “You are in friendly hands, my lovely.
 You are free to stay or go, whichever you’d rather.”
 Efren held his breath and cut off his desire to plead for the man to stay.